Illuminum2/NanoLab/JOURNAL.md

 ## Day 5 (Mar 18) 5h
 I lost a few of my sketches because my brother managed to spill water over them, but it gave me the opportunity to reconsider a few design decisions I had made, and I decided to simplify everything.
 My toolhead should only carry the hot end + cooling fan as well as ducts for the part cooling, for which the air will be supplied by a tube(berd air cooling).
 I experimented a bit with a part cooling duct shape similar to some momentum curtain designs, but I have yet to simulate if my design actually has any advantages.

+## Day 6 (Mar 19) 1h
+I had 10 hous of school, and also have a math exam in two days, so I couldn't work on this for that long.
+I just started searching 3D models for some other components, and thought a bit about how I can organze the electronics.